top of page

 Exploring Love

-Love is a choice not a feeling.
+In Christianity how we loved during our life has a bearing on what happens when we die.
+Love is a choice, not a feeling.
 We choose to do something for others without expecting anything in return.
-Different types of love: Agape - unconditional, Storage - family, Philia - friendly and Eros - sexual.
-To love is to be kind, patient, enduring, understand, honest, loyal, caring, affectionate, committed, giving, selfless, and willing to sacrifice.
-In Christianity the Bible has a lot to say on the subject of love as it is believed love is a reflection of God's character and God's love is the foundation of all love.
-God so loved the world that he gave his only son so whoever believes in him will not perish but have eternal life.
-The two most important commandments are to love God with all our heart, soul and mind and love our neighbour as ourself.
+Different types of love: Agape – unconditional, Storage – family, Philia – friendly and Eros – sexual.
+To love is to be kind, patient, enduring, understanding, honest, loyal, caring, affectionate, committed, selfless, and willing to sacrifice.
+In Christianity, the Bible has a lot to say on the subject of love, as it is believed love is a reflection of God's character.
+God so loved the world that he gave his only son, so whoever believes in him will not perish but have eternal life.
+The two most important commandments God gave us are to love God with all our heart, soul and mind and love our neighbour as ourselves.

 1 Corinthians 13 (English Standard Version)